(Oh, those offal, earful, oreful, puns! Cæsar and de sister!)

 Unfortunately, roller-cams are more difficult to set up than conventional cantilevers, and they make for more-difficult wheel changes.

-Roller-cam cantilevers do not work on cantilever studs made for conventional cantilevers, because conventional cantilever studs are mounted inward from the rim, while roller-cam studs are outward from the rim.
+Roller-cam brakes do not work on cantilever studs made for conventional cantilevers, because conventional cantilever studs are mounted inward from the rim, while roller-cam studs are outward from the rim.
 "U-brakes" are interchangeable with roller-cams.

 With both roller-cams and U-brakes, there is a tendency for the brake shoes to strike higher and higher on the rim as the pads wear.
 If the pads are not checked regularly, they eventually start to rub on the sidewall of the tire, destroying the tire in short order.

 Roller-cam brakes were developed by Charlie Cunningham, one of the Marin County, California mountain-bike pioneer bicycle builders.
 Roller-cam brakes were first sold by Wilderness Trail bikes, and were made in quantity by SunTour.

 Cunningham has continued to refine his brake designs with "toggle link" and "lever link" versions replacing the cam and rollers, using the same brake arm and pivot locations.

 First, remove the arms from the studs, and make sure the studs are free of rust.
 Coat the studs liberally with grease (this is VERY important!)

 Install the arms with them at their maximum spread and tighten the bolts that hold them to the frame.
 This is how you set the springs.

 Adjustment of the brake shoes is like that of other rim brakes, but cable adjustment is different.